The SCRUM Master is one of the three roles defined within Scrum Framework, together with Scrum Master (SM) and Product Owner (PO).

-All work delivered to the customer is done by The Scrum Team.
-It consists on a set of individuals (not only developers as you might think at first) working together to deliver the requested and committed product increments.
-They can be a software engineers, architects, programmers, analysts, QA experts, testers, UI designers, etc.
+All the work delivered to the customer is done by The Scrum Team.
+It comprises a set of individuals (not only developers as you might think at first) working together to deliver the requested and committed product increments.
+They can be software engineers, architects, programmers, analysts, QA experts, testers, UI designers, etc.

-To underline more the importance of collaboration and working together, Scrum Framework as any other Agile practice does not define a role for individuals within a team, because the team is more important than the individual.
-To work effectively it is important that everyone in the team follows a common goal, adheres to the same norms and rules and shows respect to each other.
+To underline the importance of collaboration and working in teams, Scrum Framework as any other Agile practice does not define a role for individuals within a team, because the team is more important than the individual.
+To work effectively, it is important that everyone in the team follows a common goal, adheres to the same norms and rules and shows respect to each other.

 The main responsibilities of a Scrum team and its members are:

 One other important thing in organising a Scrum Team is collocation.
 All team members should be in the same location (same floor, same room if possible) to minimise unnecessary communication overhead.
 If work has to be spread over multiple locations, independent Scrum Teams should be created.
 But in our days this is also possible, even if the face-2-face communication is preferable.